AppField/personal-blog/content/blog/amplify-graphql-typescript/index.md

  Enter a name for the project `amplifytypescriptdem` Enter a name for the environment `dev`
- Choose your default editor: `Visual Studio Code` Choose the type of app that you're building `javascript` What javascript framework are you using `react` Source Directory Path: `src`
+ Choose your default editor: `Visual Studio Code` Choose the type of app that you\'re building `javascript` What javascript framework are you using `react` Source Directory Path: `src`
  Distribution Directory Path: `build`